Yulia Tymoshenko: Identity politics

 Tymoshenko regards Ukraine as a "unitary and indivisible state".
 Tymoshenko considers separatist attitudes in Ukraine unacceptable: "Love one another, from Donetsk, Crimea, Luhansk, Dnipropetrovsk, Kharkiv, Lviv, Ternopil, Ivano-Frankivsk, Kyiv and all the other corners of our native land."
 According to Tymoshenko, citizens in Russian-speaking Dnipropetrovsk already understood Ukrainian in Soviet times and that problems surrounding the Russian language in Ukraine were "exaggerated and don't exist".
 Tymoshenko opposes the introduction of Russian as a second official state language.
 On 7 April 2014, she stated she supported the 2012 language law which is aimed at giving Russian and other minority languages (if in a region the percentage of a national minority exceeded 10%) the status of regional language.
 About her own attitude toward the Ukrainian language, Tymoshenko has stated that "today I am thinking in Ukrainian... and the fact that I know Russian very well, I think it is not a secret for you... you all know that I was brought up in the Russian speaking region in Dnipropetrovsk, to my mind, I spared no effort to speak Ukrainian as soon as possible as I came in the Government."

-Tymoshenko wrote an article called "Containing Russia" that was published in the May–June 2007 edition of the journal Foreign Affairs.
-In the article she criticized Russian expansionism.
-Consequently, the article irked Russia and more than a week after the article was published, Russia responded by calling it an "anti-Russian manifesto" and "an attempt to once again draw dividing lines in Europe."
+Economy and finance

-The first Tymoshenko Government was in favor of transparent and honest re-privatization of 3,000 enterprises, as with the case of the Kyvorizhstal steel mill.
+The first Tymoshenko Government was in favor of transparent and honest re-privatization of 3,000 enterprises, as with the case of the Kryvorizhstal steel mill.
 Tymoshenko believes that Ukraine's economy is excessively monopolized.
 Tymoshenko is against privatization of the gas transportation system in Ukraine.
 Tymoshenko lists the salvation of the economy of Ukraine during the 2008–2009 Ukrainian financial crisis as one of her achievements.
 The second Tymoshenko Government has spent 1.6 billion hryvnya on modernizing the coal mining industry.

 Tymoshenko wants to raise the general level of social standards by equalizing salaries in the industrial and social spheres, and pledged in November 2009 to revamp Ukraine's hospitals and health system within two years.
 She also pledged tax breaks for farmers.
 Other economic policies included compensation for depositors who lost Soviet-era savings, price controls on food and medicines to bring inflation down, and calls for a review of murky privatizations and high social spending.
 Tymoshenko wants to cut the number of taxes by a third to simplify the system, and wants to cut the Value Added Tax (VAT) and offer tax breaks to importers of new technologies to poor regions to boost investment there.
 In December 2009, the second Tymoshenko Government proposed creating independent anti-corruption bureaus in Ukraine.